makersacademy/takeaway-challenge/README.md

 step 1: takeaway menu.

+As a customer
+So that I can check if I want to order something
+I would like to see a list of dishes with prices

 New Class Takeaway
 First I set up a method to print the takeaway menu with a list of items and their prices.
 From my understanding, i thought it would be a good idea to delagate this into a new method Menu, which held the menus in a hash within an array and also printed the menu.
 As this was delageted to a new class, i set the reader to private as Takeaway was not interested in this, it just needed to get menu to do so.

 I also wanted menu to take control of the printing of the dishes on the menu, I therefore gave it a method to print the dishes into a string of dishes and prices.

+step 2: Selecting item from the menu and the amount

+This was another example where i used delegation.
+I did not want the Takeaway class to manage this process so delageted this to an order class.
+This class would add dishes to an array and the amount(portions) for that order.
+I wanted the tests to make sure that the program would add dishes ordered from the menu to the order and the number or dishes for each menu item.
+I also thought it important that the user could not select dishes that were not on the menu, I built in a fail into the add method to fail if an item was not on the menu.
+This threw up errors as i already had items on the menu but it was erroring for each, i resloved this with a true/false method has_dish? and added a before block to allow these 2 items to pass.

+As a customer
+So that I can order the meal I want
+I would like to be able to select some number of several available dishes

 Takeaway Challenge
 ==================